Graduates today will need the resilience and competencies to communicate and compete in a rapidly changing, complex global workforce, and world.

 New York, United States

 New York is a hub for American theatre performance and an important centre and setting for American writing.
 HUMA318 The Literature and Drama of New York City gives students the unparalleled opportunity to read literary texts, attend performances and immerse themselves in the locations that gave birth to these texts and to the theatres, galleries and museums that provided the creative impetus to these works.
-The unit will next run (subject to approval) in December 2018/January 2019 (dates to be confirmed).

 The Student View